Rome City School Buses are coming

 Byars said parents have not weighed in too much on the change, likely because there aren’t many differences aside from the color of the buses: yellow.

 When RTD is done taking the children to school, however, parents won’t be able to use the Tripper app to identify the student bus routes.
+The Tripper App, a GPS application used by parents to determine stop times, bus routes, and and school locations, debuted in July of 2018.
 The superintendent did say the district is looking at different technology to get there.